maximilianh/multiSub/README.md

 use Mac OSX and do not have pip installed yet, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 Using Microsoft Windows ?
+Little command line experience?
 Please contact me at maxh@ucsc.edu.
 The script runs in the Windows WSL, but I can also provide a normal Windows .exe version, if that is helpful.
+I could make it so that you only have to drag-and-drop a folder onto the program in Windows, if that is helpful.

 ## Input